 FCC Wi-Fi Blocking Crackdown Could Spark Legal Challenge

-Law360, Washington (November 5, 2015, 1:37 PM EST) -- The first legal challenge to the Federal Communications Commission’s enforcement actions against Wi-Fi blocking could stem from a proposed fine released Monday, which Republican commissioners and some attorneys say is another example of policymaking through enforcement.
+By Margaret Harding McGill (November 5, 2015, 1:37 PM EST) -- The first legal challenge to the Federal Communications Commission's enforcement actions against Wi-Fi blocking could stem from a proposed fine released Monday, which Republican commissioners and some attorneys say is another example of policymaking through enforcement.

 The FCC has proposed a $718,000 fine against M.C.
 Dean Inc. for allegedly blocking personal mobile Wi-Fi hot spots at the Baltimore Convention Center, where the electrical contracting company is the exclusive Wi-Fi access provider.

 M.C.
 Dean's was the third enforcement action related to Wi-Fi blocking at hotels and convention centers in the past year — and the first that has not been resolved through...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)